vrimsha/School_District_Analysis/README.md

 3. Thomas High School spending range per student is $630-$644.
 It is Charter school type with medium school size from 1000 to 2000 students.
 The Charter schools have higher score results compare to District school type.

-4. Overall passing percentage is 64.9% compare to the orogonal data 65.2%.
+4. Overall passing percentage is 64.9% compare to the original data 65.2%.
 The difference is 0.3%.